dm-academy/dcp-pub/manuscript/aitm9.md

 Coverage of the Agile movement from a systems perspective.
 Coverage of the theories underlying Agile as the reason for Agile success.

-Practicalx lab experience with lightweight virtualization and infrastructure as code
+Practicalxx lab experience with lightweight virtualization and infrastructure as code

 Introduction of work management (product management, ticketing and Kanban fundamentals)